ThinPlateSpline class

 they both represent spatial coordinates in the same image.
 Internally, the function maps

-, and thus it looks externally as if the function maps to value
+value at pt, and thus it looks externally as if the function maps to value rather than

 to corresponding points in the floating image.
 Then, for each point in the fixed image,